miguel-willians/react-quiz/README.md

-# React Quiz :US:
+# React Quiz | 🇺🇸

 Welcome to **React Quiz**!
 This is a quiz project developed with React.
 The quiz is of intermediate level and was created to provide an engaging and interactive testing experience.

 ## Access the Project

-You can access the live version of the project [here](http://example.com).
+You can access the live version of the project [here](https://react-quiz-38wx.onrender.com).

+## Readme in Portuguese

+For the Portuguese version of this README, click [here](README.pt-br.md).

 ## Current Features